maxovtsin/printably/README.md

 # Printably
-Utility for observe property changes in objects
+Utility for observing of property's changes in objects with simple syntax.